Instruction sequence expressions for the secure hash algorithm SHA-256: SHA-256 Hash Computation

-Recall that the instruction sequence $\mathrm{IS}_{\mathrm{SHA}\textrm{-}\mathrm{256}_N}$ ($1 \leq N \leq 2^{55}$) contains only instructions to set and get the content of Boolean registers, forward jump in\-struc\-tions, and a termination instruction.
-It is shown in~\cite{BM13a} that, in the case of instruction sequences of this kind, instruction sequence length is a computational complexity measure closely related to non-uniform time complexity.
-Notice that, if the message has the maximum bit length ($\pm 1.8 \mul {10}^{19}$), the length of the instruction sequence is $\pm 2.8 \mul {10}^{22}$.
+Recall that the instruction sequence $\mathrm{IS}_{\mathrm{SHA}\textrm{-}\mathrm{256}_N}$ ($1 \leq N \leq 2^{55}$) contains only instructions to set and get the content of Boolean registers, forward jump instructions, and a termination instruction.
+Results from~\cite{BM13a} suggest that, in the case of instruction sequences of this kind, instruction sequence size and computation time are polynomially related complexity measures.
+Notice that, if the message has the maximum bit length ($\pm 1.8 \mul {10}^{19}$), the length of the instruction sequence is $\pm 2.6 \mul {10}^{22}$.

 The maximum number of input registers needed is $2^{64}$ and the number of output registers needed is $256$.
 The number of auxiliary registers used is $2945$.
-We expect that number of auxiliary registers used by instruction sequence is a computational complexity measure closely related to non-uniform space complexity.
-Notice that the number of auxiliary registers used here does not depend on the length of the message.
+We expect that the number of auxiliary registers that are used by an instruction sequence and computation space are related complexity measures.
+Notice that the number of auxiliary registers used does not depend on the length of the message.